mauro7inf/offtonic-audioplayer/README.md

 #### `isComponentArray` — *boolean* (optional) — default `false`
 Indicates that a property is an array of values to be individually created as `Component` instances (if appropriate).
 If you pass an array to a property without `isComponentArray` set to `true`, the contents of the array will not be processed in any way, including any objects that would otherwise get created as `Component`s.
 Setting this to `true` will instead create any `Component`s that need to be created.
 Strings in the array will be interpreted as `Note`s.

+#### `passThrough` — *string* (optional)
+Indicates that a property actually belongs inside an inner `Component` of some sort.
+Since this inner `Component` is generally not created at the same time as the outer `Component` itself, you are responsible for setting that property on that inner `Component`'s creation.
+However, once it is created, calls to set the property will also set it on the inner `Component`, and calls to clean up the property will also clean it up on the inner `Component` (same for connecting/disconnecting the property in `AudioComponent`).